 Master of Transformative Ministry from Point University

 Thrive College at Bayside Church in the Sacramento area offers students a chance to spend 1-2 years in residence at one of the most dynamic and fastest-growing churches in North America.
 Students focus on a primary ministry area and work with one of Bayside's many campuses.
 In addition, while in residency at Thrive College, students can also earn a bachelor's degree in a ministry-related area from Southeastern University.

 2. Study ministry at my alma-mater

-Whether you have previous training or not, Ozark Christian College's new M.A. in Biblical Ministry sets you in the midst of a transformational community that will enhance your leadership, sharpen your intellect, and deepen your walk with God.
+Whether you have previous training or not, Ozark Christian College's new M.A. in Christian Ministry sets you in the midst of a transformational community that will enhance your leadership, sharpen your intellect, and deepen your walk with God.
 With current majors in Biblical Studies, Strategic Leadership & Spiritual Formation, you will be more than equipped to take your calling to the next level.

 3. Dr. John Townsend can help your leadership, EQ, & spiritual life